google/docsy/content/en/docs/Getting started/_index.md

 ## Installation and prerequisites

 You need a [recent version](https://github.com/gohugoio/hugo/releases) of Hugo to build and run sites (like this one) that use Docsy locally.
-If you install from the release page, make sure to get the `extended` Hugo version, which supports SCSS.
+If you install from the release page, make sure to get the `extended` Hugo version, which supports SCSS: you may need to scroll down the list of releases.
 Hugo can be installed via Brew if you're running MacOs.
+If you're a Linux user, do not use `sudo apt-get install hugo`, as it currently doesn't get you the `extended` version.

 If you want to do stylesheet changes, you will also need `PostCSS` to create the final assets: